anna-dor-plumsail/documents-docs/source/getting-started/use-from-flow.rst

 .. important::

   If you use *'Plumsail SharePoint'* connector, `you need to add it manually <../flow/create-custom-connector.html>`_.
-It is not available in global directory yet.
+It is not available in the global directory yet.

   It is not required for *'Plumsail Documents'* connector.